 BBS not only sets the highest standards for all its products, but also for the entire production process.
 As a result, all production routines involved in producting a light alloy wheel are set up as a standardized module to ensure a perfectly interlocked production chain.
 It is also in compliance with the quality management systems DIN EN ISO 9001 and IATF 16949, which ensures perfect results and smooth workflows at the critical points of all areas of production.

 Environmental protection is top priority at BBS.
 The production of BBS wheels is done in modern facilities, designed and planned for ecological operation in compliance with legal requirements.
 The facilities and production processes undergo continuous improvement, whereby saving potentials for energy, water and raw materials are developed and waste is prevented or reduced.
 Environmental protection and safety are integral elements of the BBS production philosophy.

+We always strive for the highest quality possible not just in terms of our wheels but also our processes.
+Therefore, we constantly review and improve our processes.
 BBS has received multiple certifications for the optimization of all processes throughout the company, including planning, the procurement of raw materials and further to production and global distribution.
-For example, with the prestigious DIN ISO 14001 certification for environmental management, the DIN EN ISO 9001 certification for effective quality management, and the international quality standard of the automobile industry, ISO TS 16949.
+For example, with the prestigious DIN ISO 14001 certification for environmental management, the DIN ISO 50001 for sustainable and efficient energy management, the DIN EN ISO 9001 certification for effective quality management, and the international quality standard of the automobile industry, ISO TS 16949.